-Buying life insurance as a cancer patient can be a challenge.
+Buying life insurance as a cancer patient is a situation that presents several challenges.

 For many cancer survivors, it is still definitely possible to buy an insurance policy.

-Whether you get insured depends on a number of factors like the severity of your illness and on the way you handle your application.
+Whether you get insured is contingent upon several issues and how advanced your cancer is and on the way you handle your application.

-In this article, we’re going to take a look at the life insurance underwriting rules for cancer patients.
-With this information, you’ll have a good idea what to expect when you apply for coverage.
+In this article, we’re going to take a look at the life insurance underwriting specifics for cancer patients.
+With this information, you’ll have a good idea what to expect once you start applying.

 Life Insurance Underwriting for Cancer Patients